 A vibration mill is a size reduction equipment that applies the process of continuous impaction in carrying out its size reduction function.
 The grinding container is made up of a tube that is held in a frame that is supported by means of springs which is filled to approximately 80% total volume with porcelain or stainless steel balls.

-During milling, the entire body of the mill undergoes a small but frequent vibration that is generated by eccentric motor.
-The milled particles fall through a screen at the base of the mill.
+During milling, the entire body of the mill undergoes a small but frequent vibration that is generated by an eccentric motor and size reduction occurs by repeated impact.
+This vibration is usually, but not necessarily, in a vertical plane.

 Advantages of Vibration Mill